Syrian Scientific Studies and Research Center

 The Centre d'études et de recherches scientifiques (CERS) (Arabic: مركز الدراسات والبحوث العلمية markaz aldirasat walbuhuth aleilmia) is a Syrian government agency that has the goal of advancing and coordinating scientific and military research activities in the country.
 It works on research and development for the economic and social development of Syria, especially the computerization of government agencies.
 It is considered to have better technical capacity and equipment than the Syrian universities.
 Jane's Information Group Intelligence Services and other analysts believe it is responsible for research and development of nuclear, biological, chemical and missile technology and weapons, including ballistic missiles, as well as advanced conventional arms.

 CERS is run by a director-general with the rank of minister, who is directly responsible to the president.
-Current Director General is Dr. Amr Armanazi.
+From 1999 until 2021 it was headed by Dr. Amr Armanazi.
 It provides most research and development functions for the Syrian military.
 Since the 1970s, CERS has also been responsible for the development of civilian science and technology in Syria, and it was on this basis that CERS was able to develop cooperative relationships with Western chemical companies.

 History

 SSRC was established in 1971, following a presidential directive of Nureddin al-Atassi from 1969.
 Its first director-general was Abdullah Watiq Shahid, a nuclear physicist who had become the minister of higher education in 1967.
 SSRC was ostensibly a civilian agency but Shahid's aim was to pursue weapons development.
-In 1973 President Hafez al-Assad authorized relations between SSRC and the Syrian Army.
+In 1973, President Hafez al-Assad authorized relations between SSRC and the Syrian Army.
 SSRC then became the main agency for development and enhancement of weapons for the army.
 While it remained ostensibly civilian, Ziauddin Sardar's 1982 book Science and Technology in the Middle East said SSRC "belongs to the Syrian defense ministry, and conducts military research."

 In 1983 the military chief of staff was made responsible for appointing members of SSRC's board and technical staff.
 The military was also to authorize all appointments in SSRC's new branch for applied science, the Higher Institute of Applied Sciences and Technology (HIAST).
 The SSRC director-general was raised to ministerial rank.
 The production of chemical weapons became one of SSRC's main projects.
-News media have reported production plants for sarin, VX and mustard gas near Damascus, Hama, Homs, Aleppo and Latakia.
+News media have reported production plants for sarin, VX, and mustard gas near Damascus, Hama, Homs, Aleppo, and Latakia.
 Some or all of the plants were established ostensibly as civilian facilities.
 The highly secretive military facility in Jamraya was established in the 1980s, when Syria was a Soviet ally.

 Western intelligence agencies believe that the Syrian procurement structure for biological and chemical weapons uses SSRC as cover.
 The center has received the required expertise, technology and materials from Russian sources to produce VX nerve gas.